Skip to main content

 6. the effectiveness and independence of the external auditor and internal audit services provided as part of the hybrid internal audit function

-7. proposals for tendering internal or external audit services or for the purchase of non-audit services from contractors who provide audit services
+7. proposals for tendering internal audit services or for the purchase of non-audit services from contractors who provide audit services

 8. anti-fraud policies, whistle-blowing processes, and arrangements for special investigations